Phoebe Frentzel playing basketball.

 The St. Thomas women’s basketball team traveled to Italy to scrimmage Italian teams in summer 2024.
 (Courtesy of the women’s basketball team)

-When Phoebe Frentzel ’25 leaps to block a basketball shot, her mind is on one thing: faith.
+When Phoebe Frentzel ’25 leaps to block a jump shot, her mind is on one thing: faith.
 Faith in her ability.
 Faith in her team.
 Faith in their will to win.
 A faith that transcends any game.

 “Whenever I get in a gym or a practice or game, the rest of the world stops for a little while,” the guard on the University of St. Thomas women’s basketball team said.
 “Good and bad days will come and go, but basketball has always been the thing I am eager to come back to.”
 And for that, she’s grateful.